Security-Onion-Solutions/securityonion-docs/performance.rst

 and then (re)starting the Snort process(es) using ``sudo so-nids-start`` or ``sudo so-nids-restart``.

 In the example above, the first four snort processes would be pinned to the first four odd-numbered CPU cores.
-If there are more Snort processes enabled via ``IDS_LB_PROCS`` than are listed in the pin config in IDS_LB_CPUS, then any processes without a CPU listed would have the default CPU affinity.
+If there are more Snort processes enabled via ``IDS_LB_PROCS`` than are listed in the pin config in ``IDS_LB_CPUS``, then any processes without a CPU listed would have the default CPU affinity.
 You can verify proper pinning using ``taskset -cp PID`` where PID is the actual process ID of the Snort process you are checking.

 RSS
 ---